temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 - [`ClaimMapper`](/concepts/what-is-a-claimmapper-plugin)
 - [`Authorizer`](/concepts/what-is-an-authorizer-plugin)

 The logic of both plugins can be customized to fit a variety of use cases.
-When provided, the front-end will invoke the implementation of the plugins before running the requested operation.
+When provided, the frontend invokes the implementation of the plugins before running the requested operation.